Sophia (wisdom): Christian mysticism

 Within the Protestant tradition in England, Jane Leade, seventeenth-century Christian mystic, Universalist, and founder of the Philadelphian Society, wrote copious descriptions of her visions and dialogues with the "Virgin Sophia" who, she said, revealed to her the spiritual workings of the Universe.

-Leade was hugely influenced by the theosophical writings of sixteenth century German Christian mystic Jakob Böhme, who also speaks of the Sophia in works such as The Way to Christ (1624).
+Leade was influenced by the theosophical writings of sixteenth century German Christian mystic Jakob Böhme, who also speaks of the Sophia in works such as The Way to Christ.
 Jakob Böhme was very influential to a number of Christian mystics and religious leaders, including George Rapp, William Law, and the Harmony Society.

+The 1993 Re-Imagining Conference in Minneapolis was an interfaith Protestant conference that garnered controversy regarding feminist theology, LGBTQ+ affirmation and the invocation of Sophia.
+"Bless Sophia" was a chant used throughout Re-Imagining.

 Personification

-Sophia is not a "goddess" in classical Greek tradition; Greek goddesses associated with wisdom are Metis and Athena (Latin Minerva).
+Sophia is not the principal goddess of wisdom in classical Greek tradition; Greek goddesses associated with wisdom are Metis and Athena (Latin Minerva).
 By the Roman Empire, it became common to depict the cardinal virtues and other abstract ideals as female allegories.
 Thus, in the Library of Celsus in Ephesus, built in the 2nd century, there are four statues of female allegories, depicting wisdom (Sophia), knowledge (Episteme), intelligence (Ennoia) and valour/excellence (Arete).
 In the same period, Sophia assumes aspects of a goddess or angelic power in Gnosticism.

-In Christian iconography, Holy Wisdom or Hagia Sophia was depicted as a female allegory from the medieval period.
+In Christian iconography, Holy Wisdom, or Hagia Sophia was depicted as a female allegory from the medieval period.
 In Western (Latin) tradition, she appears as a crowned virgin; in Russian Orthodox tradition, she has a more supernatural aspect of a crowned woman with wings in a glowing red colour.

-The virgin martyrs Faith Hope and Charity with their mother Sophia are depicted as three small girls standing in front of their mother in widow's dress.
+The virgin martyrs Faith, Hope, and Charity, with their mother Sophia are depicted as three small girls standing in front of their mother in widow's dress.